Schedulaar/parallel-simplex/README.md

 # Parallel Simplex

 This project is part of the Parallel Algorithms course of R.H.
-Bisseling

-Your partner is the very cool Anil (dotless)

-test2
-Test
-asdf
-asdf
+Bisselings